aryanv175/coursera-extension/README.md

-# Coursera Assistant - AI-Powered Learning Companion
+# Course Mate - AI-Powered Learning Companion

 ## Overview
 Coursera Assistant is a Chrome extension that enhances your learning experience on Coursera by providing real-time assistance through AI-powered interactions.
 It serves as a virtual teaching assistant, helping students better understand course content through natural conversations and visual analysis.